Quantum Measurement, Complexity and Discrete Physics: Introduction

-In this paper, a proposal for a modified quantum mechanics is outlined.
-This modified quantum mechanic includes an outline of a solution to the ``measurement problem'' of quantum mechanics.
-However, the modifications to quantum mechanics introduced are not motivated merely by a desire to solve the measurement problem.
-I will show that the theory can be shown to arise naturally from a fully discrete physics, where all physical quantities are discrete rather than continuous.
-While this paper is based on a presumption of a discrete physics, I suggest that a version of the theory can stand independently of whether physics is continuous or discrete.
-The result is a theory which allows for a realist interpretation of the wavefunction.\\ After a brief account of the measurement problem, I introduce the new theory, which I call Critical Complexity Quantum Mechanics (CCQM).
+After providing a brief account of the measurement problem, I introduce the new theory, which I call Critical Complexity Quantum Mechanics (CCQM).
 I then provide an account of discrete physics as applied to quantum mechanics and set up the motivation for the new theory.
 After presenting more details of CCQM, I outline how it may be able to provide a solution to the measurement problem.
 The theory has some features in common with two closely related theories of wavefunction collapse that have been proposed with the intention of providing a solution to the so-called ``measurement problem'' of quantum mechanics.
-These are the theories of Ghirardi, Rimini and Weber (1986, 1988, Bell 1987), and the continuous spontaneous localisation theory (Ghirardi, Pearle and Rimini 1990).
+These are the theories of Ghirardi, Rimini and Weber \citep{grw1986, grw1988} and the continuous spontaneous localisation (CSL) theory \citep{gpr1990}.
 I give a short account of the Ghirardi, Rimini and Weber (GRW) theory for the purpose of comparison.
 Finally I give some indication of what some details of the wavefunction collapse model might look like, and compare the new theory with the GRW and CSL theories.
+Finally, I discuss the realist interpretation of the wavefunction that the theory allows.